How to Give Birth Easily: 9 Secret Tips to Speed Up Your Delivery

 How to give birth easily: 9 secret tips to speed up your delivery

-Mums, you can also experience a swift labour like Monica.
-Here are 9 secret tips on how give birth easily which you can practice.
+Mums, you can also experience a swift labour.
+Here are 9 secret tips on how to give birth easily which you can practice.

 1. Stay fit and healthy

 “Fitness increases endurance.
-If your body tends to be better able to tolerate labor, you tend not to need medical intervention, “says Tekoa.
+If your body tends to be better able to tolerate labour, you tend not to need medical intervention, “says Tekoa.